 Sylvester Stallone files for divorce after 25 years of marriage

-Although the reasons why Flavin, 54, decided to end their relationship have not been revealed, the portal explained that in the documents presented, she accuses her still husband of hiding marital property, for which she asks to be financially compensated as well. such as maintaining the home you currently live in: “You have engaged in intentional dissipation of marital assets that has had an adverse economic impact on the marital estate.
-Pursuant to Section 61.075, Florida Statutes, equity dictates that the wife be compensated and indemnified by receiving an unequal distribution of marital property in her favor.”
+Although the reasons why Flavin, 54, decided to end their relationship have not been revealed, the portal explained that in the documents presented, she accuses her still husband of hiding marital property, for which she asks to be financially compensated as well. how to keep the home you currently live in: “You have engaged in an intentional dissipation of marital property that has had an adverse economic impact on the marital estate.
+Pursuant to Section 61.075, Florida Statutes, equity dictates that the wife is compensated and compensated by receiving an unequal distribution of marital property in her favor”.

-Read also: Piqué shows off his new love on the cover of a magazine and Shakira reappears

 But this would not be all, Jennifer also asks to recover her maiden name and for a judge to prevent Stallone from continuing to move funds from an account they have in common.